-The Sultanate of Surakarta was founded in 1755 and still exists.
-Located on central Jawa.
+The Sultanate of Surakarta, Kasunanan Surakarta Hadiningrat, was founded in 1755 and still exists.
+Located on central Jawa, city of Surakarta.

 History of the sultanate

-After Sultan Agung I, the power and prestige of Sultanate of Mataram was declining due to a power struggle and conflict of succession within the royal family.
+After Sultan Agung I (ruled 1613 to 1645), the power and prestige of Sultanate of Mataram was declining due to a power struggle and conflict of succession within the royal family.
 The VOC (Dutch East India Company) exploited the power struggle to increase its control on Java, and manage to gain concessions of Mataram’s former colony in Priangan and Semarang.
 The Mataram seat in Plered near Kotagede collapsed after the Trunojoyo revolt in 1677.

 Sunan Amral (Amangkurat II) relocated the palace to Kartasura.
 During the reign of Sunan Pakubuwono II, in 1742 Raden Mas Garendi (Sunan Kuning) led Chinese mercenaries and launched a revolt against the crown and also VOC.
 Raden Mas Garendi was the son of Prince Teposono and also the grandson of Amangkurat II.
 The rebels managed to take control of the Kartasura capital and ousted Pakubuwono II who fled and sought refuge in Ponorogo.

 With the help of Adipati Cakraningrat IV the ruler of western Madura, Pakubuwono II regained the capital and cracked down on the rebellion.
 However the palace of Kartasura was destroyed and considered inauspicious since the bloodbath took place there.